xiangyi-wang/ApsimClient-python/README.md

 # ApsimClient
-[APSIM Client](https://github.com/APSIMInitiative/APSIM.Client) implemented by python which can communicate with APSIM Server It is still under development
+[APSIM Client](https://github.com/APSIMInitiative/APSIM.Client) implemented by python which can communicate with APSIM Server.

+It is still under development.